 Principles

 Principles of honesty are rooted in the philosophies of Thomas Hobbes and Adam Smith.
 Modern economic models espouse the belief that people behave dishonestly by consciously weighing the benefits versus the costs of the dishonest acts.
 This cost-benefit analysis considers possible external rewards, the probability of being caught and the magnitude of possible punishment.
 Psychologists build upon the economic model by introducing the effect of internal rewards.
-When people comply with their internal values systems, derived from society norms, they are provided with positive rewards, whereas noncompliance results in negative rewards, i.e. punishment.
+When people comply with their internal values systems, derived from society norms, they are provided with positive rewards, whereas noncompliance results in negative rewards, i.e., punishment.
 This internal reward system affects people’s self-concept, their self-perception which is influenced greatly by notions of morality.

 Procedure

+Conduct a power analysis and recruit a sufficient number of participants.

 Randomly assign half the participants to the experimental condition and the other half to the control condition.

 Give participants a test booklet with twenty matrices from the Adding-to-10 Task.